UWCHR/ice-enforce/README.md

 Large data files are excluded from this repository; data associated with this repository can be obtained here: https://drive.google.com/drive/folders/1twzNrtb8eb-smcGCTZtkNdLtAHLoxmUg?usp=drive_link

-To execute tasks in this repository, first download the data files linked above and ensure it is stored in the indicated directory within the Git respository: original, untransformed datasets are stored in `import/input/`; compressed, CSV-formatted files for each annual sheet are stored in `import/frozen/`.
+To execute tasks in this repository, first download the data files linked above and ensure they are stored in the indicated directory within the Git respository: original, untransformed datasets are stored in `import/input/`; compressed, CSV-formatted files for each annual sheet are stored in `import/frozen/`.
 Final datasets with minimal cleaning and standardization are generated/stored in `export/output/`.

 Users interested in reviewing the final datasets without executing the code contained in this repository can find export datasets as of Sept.
 4, 2024 at the following link: https://drive.google.com/drive/folders/1XHVIOld3HvPVHipP881GjMCiioYrbU2b?usp=drive_link